 Download

-Kamishibai: The Spider's Thread (Kuno no Ito)The Spider’s thread is a well-known story in Japan.
+Kamishibai: The Spider's Thread (Kumo no Ito)The Spider’s thread is a well-known story in Japan.
 It is a moral fable inspired by Buddhist beliefs about good, evil and redemption, written by Ryunosuke Akutagawa and published in 1918.
 This kamishibai is suitable for KS3 and above.

 Download